phpSSO/oidc-client/README.md

 ### Todo ###
 - Dynamic registration does not support registration auth tokens and endpoints
+- improving tests and test coverage of this library

   [1]: https://openid.net/specs/openid-connect-basic-1_0-15.html#id_res

 ## Contributing ###
  - All pull requests, once merged, should be added to the CHANGELOG.md file.